ESPN and F1 announce new US broadcast deal through 2025 – KION546

 ESPN has broadcast F1 in the U.S. since 2018 and the new deal will keep commercial-free, live telecasts for all races on ESPN, ESPN2 or ABC, all owned by the Walt Disney Co.
 ESPN Deportes will continue as the Spanish-language home of F1 in the U.S.

 The deal comes ahead of Sunday’s U.S. Grand Prix, which will air on ABC.
-Terms were not disclosed.
+Financial terms were not disclosed.
+ESPN did not pay any rights fees in 2018 when NBC Sports Group dropped F1 after five seasons, leaving the series without a U.S. home.
+ESPN has paid $5 million per year from 2019-22, and the series has only seen growth since then.

 “To continue to build and grow and push behind the tremendous momentum that exits with Formula One in the United States for another few seasons is really exciting for us,” ESPN President Burke Magnus said.
 “We’re not going to let up.
 We’re just going to continue to push hard because it’s spectacular content and spectacular competition.”